 It is expressing something extra about India.
 Here, linking verb connects description “a developing nation” with subject.

 Usually, subject complement follows linking verb not helping verb.

 But, In case of direct object, helping auxiliary is preferred instead linking verb.

 Simply, subject complement is the additional information or description about the subject itself linked by a linking verb.

-Let’s see some useful examples of subject complement:–
+Let’s see some useful examples of subject complements –

-Now, let’s see the correct use of object complement.
+Now, let’s see the correct use of object complements.

-While learning object complement, one must not get confused with direct object, adverbial complement, and verb complement.
+While learning object complements, one must not get confused with adverbial complement and verb complement.